nitinjavadeveloper/practice-docker/README.md

-# practice-docker
-It has all the required information about docker

 # Docker Interview Questions and Answers for Experienced

 This document covers core Docker concepts, scenario-based questions, command-line practices, and real-world DevOps tasks for experienced engineers.